crypticwisdom/spark-tutorial-with-pyspark/docs/3-execution-and-DAG.md

 * Examples: `collect()`, `count()`, `first()`, `take()`, `foreach()`, `saveAsTextFile()`

 > **Tip**: Actions **materialize** the computation.
 Without them, Spark will not compute anything.
+There are three kinds of actions:
+- Actions to view data in the console
+- Actions to collect data to native objects in the respective language
+- Actions to write to output data sources

+Transformations allow us to build up our logical transformation plan.
+To trigger the computation, we run an action.
+An action instructs Spark to compute a result from a series of transformations.
+At this point, all you need to understand is that a Spark job represents a set of transformations triggered by an individual action, and you can monitor that job from the Spark UI.

 ---